lin-65

 review:

-evidence rather than IDA.
-The mutant phenotype evidence demonstrates that loss
+IMP evidence rather than IDA.
+The mutant phenotype evidence demonstrates that

-of lin-65 function impairs the UPR-mt, confirming its essential role in this
+loss of lin-65 function impairs the UPR-mt, confirming its essential role

 action: ACCEPT

-IDA) reflects distinct experimental approaches.
-IMP evidence from mutant analysis
+vs IDA) reflects distinct experimental approaches.
+IMP evidence from mutant

-provides complementary support for LIN-65's role in UPR-mt.
-Both annotations
+analysis provides complementary support for LIN-65's role in UPR-mt.
+Both

-can be retained as they represent different lines of evidence supporting the
+annotations can be retained as they represent different lines of evidence

 supported_by: